 Chill bros across the country report a similar emotional investment in FIFA 12.
 While the FIFA video game franchise has always been reputable, only recently has it become the premier sports game and a “standard” game on the level of Modern Warfare and Halo.
 In late 2009, FIFA 10 sold 1.7 million copies worldwide in its first week.
 The next year, FIFA 11 sold 2.6 million copies in its first week.
 The year after that, FIFA 12 sold 3.2 million copies.
 The global success of FIFA is unsurprising.
 I am interested in its apparent stranglehold on American males age 15-24.

 I attribute much of FIFA‘s rise in America to the 2010 World Cup, hosted by South Africa.
 The 2006 World Cup was hosted by Germany.
 Nobody gives a shit about Germany.
 South Africa, on the other hand, was chic.
-It was a fledgling newcomer to the first-world economy and a veteran of third-world poverty — it was ghetto, but not super ghetto, and thus ripe to endear itself to the (white) American mainstream.
-Before the 2010 World Cup, the only South Africans commonly known to Americans were Nelson Mandela, and Matt Damon in Invictus, and Kaffir Boy.
+With the abolition of apartheid, it had (seemingly) emerged from the shadows of its dark history, and thus had ripened to endear itself to the (white) American mainstream.
+Before the 2010 World Cup, the only South Africans commonly known to Americans were Nelson Mandela, and Matt Damon in Invictus, and the dude who wrote Kaffir Boy.
 Now, we were able to blow awesome vuvuzelas and cheer on South Africa, the country and its soccer team, lovable underdogs both.

 Watching El Clasico is a guaranteed home run; always a high-level of play, and afterwards everyone gets to jock Messi and talk excessive shit about Cristiano Ronaldo.
 Watching the Champions League final allows us to properly assess the hierarchy of soccer clubs in Europe.
 It also allows us an opportunity to reminisce about watching Liverpool’s epic comeback against AC Milan in the 2005 final, when in reality we just watched the highlights on YouTube.